Summer 2016 programs by Friends of the Teaneck Public Library

-The Teaneck Public Library’s Friends Group in conjunction with the Art of Living Foundation will host a “Yoga and Meditation class”.
-The class will be held on Wednesday, Oct.
-7, 14, 21 & 28 of 2015 at 6:00 PM by Sujatha Nair from Art of Living.
+The Teaneck Public Library’s Friends of Library in conjunction with the Art of Living Foundation will host a “FREE YOGA AND MEDITATION CLASS”.
+The classes will be held at the Library's Auditorium on Wednesdays 6pm to 7pm, in August of 2016, by Sujatha Nair from Art of Living.
 Participants may attend any or all classes. (read more)

 The library hosts book discussion group each month, with books chosen in advance by the participants.
 New members welcome.

 Next meeting is on Monday, August 22, 2016, 10:00 a.m. to 12:00 noon, The group is reading Bridge of Sighs by Richard Russo.
 To register or get a copy of the book, contact the Reference Department of the Library.